-- Observe all areas where confined persons may be in a state of undress, such as showering, using the toilet, and/or changing their clothes. - All areas include: - Inside housing areas/bedrooms. - Outside of the housing areas (e.g., bathrooms/shower areas, recreation areas, other shared spaces). - Observe if any nonmedical staff of the opposite gender are able to view confined persons in a state of undress, including from different angles and via mirror placement. - Observe spaces from multiple perspectives and vantage points, as applicable. - o If mirrors are present, observe the placement and angle of mirrors. - Observe electronic surveillance monitoring areas such as control rooms or other spaces where staff monitor live or recorded video feeds of confined persons (e.g., via camera feed) and determine if: - Opposite-gender staff are assigned to monitor video surveillance (recorded or live) (e.g., male staff viewing female confined persons).
+- Observe all areas where persons confined in the facility may be in a state of undress, such as showering, using the toilet, and/or changing their clothes. - All areas including: - Inside cells, cell blocks, or secure enclosures. - Shared bathrooms/shower areas. - Outside of the secure enclosures (e.g., intake cells/areas, transport holding areas). - Observe if any nonmedical staff of the opposite gender are able to view persons confined in the facility in a state of undress, including from different angles and via mirror placement. - Observe spaces from multiple perspectives and vantage points, as applicable.

-- The video monitoring technology allows for point, tilt, zoom (PTZ) capabilities which could allow staff to see confined persons in a state of undress. - The facility uses any type of software (e.g., pixelation or blurring) or other mechanisms (e.g., post-its, tape) to obscure cross-gender viewing of confined persons in a state of undress.
+- o If mirrors are present, observe the placement and angle of mirrors. - Observe electronic surveillance monitoring areas such as control rooms or other spaces where staff monitor live or recorded video feeds of persons confined in the facility (e.g., via camera feed) and determine if: - Opposite-gender staff are assigned to monitor video surveillance (recorded or live) (e.g., male staff viewing female persons confined in the facility or vice versa). - The video monitoring technology allows for point, tilt, zoom (PTZ) capabilities which could allow staff to see persons confined in the facility in a state of undress. - The facility uses any type of software (e.g., pixilation or blurring) or other mechanisms (e.g., post-its, tape) to obscure cross-gender viewing of persons confined in the facility in a state of undress.

-- Have informal conversations with staff regarding cross-gender viewing, including staff responsible for monitoring camera feed/electronic monitoring (e.g., procedures to prevent cross-gender viewing via electronic monitoring, staff assigned to monitor camera feed, whether live or recorded, frequency of monitoring). - Have informal conversations with persons confined in the facility regarding changing clothes, using the toilet, and showering without staff of the opposite gender being able to view them in a state of undress.
+- Have informal conversations with staff regarding cross-gender viewing, including staff responsible for monitoring camera feed/electronic monitoring (e.g., procedures to prevent cross-gender viewing via electronic monitoring, staff assigned to monitor camera feed, whether live or recorded, frequency of monitoring). - Have informal conversations with persons confined in the facility regarding changing clothes, using the toilet, and showering without staff of the opposite gender being able to view.

-Inside housing areas, the auditor must also:
+Inside housing units, the auditor must also:

-- Observe the method(s) used to alert individuals confined in the facility that an opposite-gender staff person has entered an area where confined persons are likely to be in a state of undress (i.e., cross-gender announcement). - Alert methods might include a verbal announcement, a knock on the door and verbal warning before entering a bedroom, distinct buzzer, bell, or other noise-making device before entering a dormitory. - Assess whether the alert method(s) is/are sufficient to alert the persons confined in the facility that an opposite-gender staff person will be entering the housing area, if there is one, a particular bedroom, or a shower or exposed bathroom area and allow them to cover-up and determine whether: - The alert is loud enough for all of the confined persons in the housing area to hear if the facility has a common living space or the knock on a bedroom or bathroom door is accompanied by an announcement that the confined person can hear. - The time between the alert and the staff person's arrival provides enough time for confined persons to cover up before the staff enter the room or area. - The alert is provided in such a manner that confined persons with disabilities (e.g., persons who are Deaf or hard of hearing, Blind or have low vision, or those who are cognitively or functionally disabled (including intellectual, psychiatric, or speech disabilities)) are also properly alerted to staff of the opposite-gender in the housing area/bedroom/bathroom/shower area.
+- Observe the method(s) used to alert individuals confined in the facility that an opposite-gender staff person has entered an area where people who are confined in the facility are likely to be changing clothes, showering, or using the toilet (i.e., cross-gender announcement). - Alert methods might include a verbal announcement, distinct buzzer, bell, or other noise-making device. - Assess whether the alert method(s) is sufficient to alert the people confined in the facility that an opposite-gender staff person will be entering the area where they are changing clothes, showering, or using the toilet and allow them to cover-up and determine whether: - The alert is loud enough for all of the persons confined in the cells, cell block, or secure enclosure to hear.

+- The time between the alert and the staff person's arrival provides enough time for persons confined in that area to cover up before the staff enter. - The alert is provided in such a manner that persons confined in the facility who have disabilities (e.g., persons who are Deaf or hard of hearing, Blind or have low vision, or those who are cognitively or functionally disabled (including intellectual, psychiatric, or speech disabilities)) are also properly alerted to staff of the opposite-gender in the area where they are changing clothes, showering, or using the toilet.